Revisions to Certificate Programs; Supercedes EM 78-011; Superceded by 02-010

 From: Manuel A. Esteban, President

 Upon the recommendation of the Academic Senate and the Provost, I approve the proposed revisions to Certificate Programs effective Fall 1995.
-This document supersedes EM 78-011
+This document supercedes EM 78-011.

 A certificate program shall be defined as a group of university-level courses or related experiences certified by academic units as equivalent to university coursework on this campus.
 Successful completion of such a program shall be recognized with a certificate of completion awarded by the University.